Skip to content

 - So 'AMFI-Registered Mutual Fund Distributor' is just a glorified term for 'Salesmen for MFs'

-- Mutual Funds products that contain the term 'Direct Plan' do not pay any commission and hence have deduct a lower annual fee from the client's investment.
-Any other Mutual Fund product that either mentions 'Regular Plan' or does not mention any such clarification, pay a commission and hence deduct a higher annual fee from the client's investment
+- Mutual Funds products that contain the term 'Direct Plan' do not pay any commission and hence such MFs deduct a lower annual fee from the client's investment.
+Any other Mutual Fund product that either mentions 'Regular Plan' or does not mention any such clarification, pay a commission and hence deduct a higher annual fee from the client's investment (The only exception is Exchange Traded Funds / ETFs are MFs which are automatically 'Direct Plan')

 - SEBI regulations are clear that MFDs are only salesmen that have a conflict of interest and MFDs do not meet SEBI's bare minimum competence for RIAs which is a minimum of 5 years of relevant experience; a relevant Post-Graduation in Business / Finance (e.g. an MBA) and the ability to pass SEBI's RIA exams every 3 years